rickenator/brainshift/README.md

 - `^` - Bitwise XOR on the current cell and the next, storing the result in the current cell.
 - `~` - Bitwise NOT on the current cell.
 - `#` - Right bit shift on the current cell.

+...

+### Understanding the Registers

+- **Carry, Zero, Sign Flags**: Essential for arithmetic operations and flow control, enabling conditional logic based on arithmetic results.
+- **General Purpose Register (GPR)**: Offers versatile storage for temporary data or intermediate calculations.
+- **Input/Output Register (I/O)**: Facilitates streamlined input and output operations, possibly buffering data before processing or output.
+- **Stack Pointer (SP)**: Crucial for managing a stack, enabling function calls, local variables, and recursion by tracking the top of the stack.
+- **Program Counter (PC)**: Tracks the current position in the code being executed, essential for loops, jumps, and function calls.
+- **Status Register (SR)**: Could aggregate various condition flags into one register, simplifying condition checks and status updates.
+- **Instruction Register (IR)**: Holds the current instruction code, useful for debugging, instruction decoding, and executing multi-step operations.
+- **Base Pointer (BP)**: Supports structured memory access within subroutines by pointing to the base of the current stack frame.
+- **Flags Register (FR)**: A compact way to manage multiple status flags, streamlining operations that depend on multiple conditions.
+- **Return Address Register (RAR)**: Stores the return address for subroutine calls, simplifying subroutine management and returns.
+- **Compare Register (CR)**: Holds the result of comparison operations, supporting conditional branching based on comparisons beyond just zero or non-zero.
+- **TEMP Registers 0-2**: Provide scratch space for complex computations, reducing the need to frequently access and modify stack or memory data.

 ## Usage